Sweet Red Bean Paste (Anko) – 餡子

 There are several ways to serve red bean paste in Japan.

-Anko can also be used as a spread for toast (ogura toast) or in zenzai which is a traditional Japanese dessert soup.
+- In zenzai which is a traditional Japanese dessert soup.

-How Long Can I Store Homemade Red Bean Paste?
+How Long Does Red Bean Paste Last?

 For about 2-3 weeks in the fridge in an air tight storage container.
 You will be able to tell when it begins to spoil as the color will get darker and the smell becomes more prominent.